-16. Get creative and repair items of clothing, for example by patching and decorating them with colorful seams and thus remodeling them instead of throwing them away.
+16. Get creative and repair garments, for example by mending and decorating them with colorful stitching, instead of throwing them away.

 Save energy and emissions

-18. Do not order summer or winter clothing before going on vacation.
-You will often find more original pieces of better quality on the spot and also protect the environment and local craftsmanship.
+18. Do not order summer or winter clothes before you go on vacation.
+Locally you will often find more original pieces at better quality and incidentally protect the environment as well as local craftsmanship.

-19. Visit trade fairs like NEONYT in Berlin, read blogs and follow sustainable influencersto get to know new brands.
+XNUMX.
+Visit trade shows like NEONYT in Berlin, read blogs and follow sustainable influencers to learn about new brands.

 View this post on Instagram

 NEONYT SHOW AW 20/21 Jacket @klattermusen Poncho @worldpearlslove Leggings @mandalayogawear Bumbag @vaudesport Backpack @timberland Hat @afterlifeprojects / @ mama.tierra Necklace @ fashionafrica254 Socks @swedishstockings Bottle @dopper_official Shoes @ balluta.shtshonyh2021 #______ # XNUMX ______ # XNUMX #performance #outdoor #trekking #trekkingtrend #functionality #outerwear #gorpcore #thechangeoffashionisnow

-20. Last but not least, read our articles on sustainable and ethical fashion for Ladies as well as men and get to know our favorite brands.
-You will also find trendy brands for us Sneakers, Jeans and Active and yoga wear.
+XNUMX.
+Last but not least, read our articles on sustainable and ethical fashion for women as well as men and get to know our favorite brands.
+You will also find trendy brands for sneakers, jeans and active and yoga wear.